HasinduLanka/FreshLinux/readme.md

 * Increse SWAP memory to 8GB.
 Just run `sudo ./swap8GB.sh`
 * Install GPU drivers from `Apps` folder.
 Just run `sudo ./Apps/mesa-gpu-drivers.sh`
-* Reboot to everything working (Like touchpad gestures)
+* Reboot to get everything fully working (Like power plans)
 * You should configure how many workspaces you want from `Gnome Tweaks` tool.
 (Installed)
     * Warning : When using `Gnome Tweaks` it may overwrite some settings back to defaults.
 Keep your eye on these tweaks
         * Suspend When Laptop lid is closed (Disabled)